sharoncornelius/idpf-specification/idpf_specification.md

  * @num_rx_q: Number of Rx queues
  * @num_rx_bufq: Valid only if rxq_model is split queue
  * @default_rx_q: Relative receive queue index to be used as default
- * @vport_index: Used to align PF and CP in case of default multiple vports,
+ * @vport_index: Used to align PF and CP in case of default multiple vPorts,
  *		 it is filled by the PF and CP returns the same value, to
  *		 enable the driver to support multiple asynchronous parallel
  *		 CREATE_VPORT requests and associate a response to a specific
  *		 request.
  * @max_mtu: Max MTU.
 CP populates this field on response
- * @vport_id: Vport id.
+ * @vport_id: vPort id.
 CP populates this field on response
  * @default_mac_addr: Default MAC address
  * @vport_flags: See enum virtchnl2_vport_flags
  * @rx_desc_ids: See enum virtchnl2_rx_desc_id_bitmasks